ranimandepudi/arm-linux-migration-tools/README.md

   - On Amazon Linux 2023, Skopeo is **not available in default repos**.
     - You can run it via the provided **container wrapper** (`skopeo-container`)
     - Or build it manually from source / use GitHub release binaries.

+- **Migrate-Ease**:
+  - Five language wrappers (cpp,python,go,js,java) always install.
+  - The Docker wrapper installs only if Docker/Podman is detected.
+  - On systems without a container runtime, migrate-ease-docker is skipped.

+  - **CLI vs upstream (Migrate-Ease)**:

+  The upstream [migrate-ease](https://github.com/migrate-ease/migrate-ease) README shows usage as:
+    ```bash
+    python3 -m {scanner_name} --march {arch} {scan_path}
+    ```

+    In this package we provide unified wrappers (`migrate-ease-cpp`, `migrate-ease-python`, etc.) in `/usr/local/bin`.
+    This ensures consistent CLI names across all supported languages and avoids requiring users to `cd` into the package or call `python3 -m` directly.

+    The upstream docs use:

+    ```bash
+    python3 -m {scanner_name} --march {arch} {scan_path}
+      # e.g. python3 -m cpp --march armv8-a ./myproject
+    ```
+    This package installs unified wrappers to /usr/local/bin:
+    ```bash
+    migrate-ease-cpp --march armv8-a ./myproject
+    migrate-ease-python --march armv8-a ./myproject
+    migrate-ease-go --march armv8-a ./myproject
+    migrate-ease-js --march armv8-a ./myproject
+    migrate-ease-java --march armv8-a ./myproject
+    ```

+  Why: consistent command names across languages, no python3 -m …, and wrappers auto-use the venv.

+- **Perf**
+  - On cloud VMs (AWS,GCP,Azure) with Ubuntu/Amazon Linux, perf installs normally with kernel-matching packages.
+  - On macOS Colima or other Docker-on-mac setups, perf will show as SKIPPED in the test script because the underlying XNU kernel doesn't support Linux perf.
+  - The test script will report Perf: SKIP (binary present but counters unsupported on this kernel) when running inside mac/Colima or similarly restricted kernels

 - **Porting Advisor**:
   - Installs successfully on both Ubuntu and Amazon Linux.